ygemici/osz/loader/README.md

 3.2. *EFI ROM*: use __bootboot.rom__ which is a standard **_PCI Option ROM image_**.

 3.3. *BIOS disk*: copy __bootboot.bin__ to **_FS0:\BOOTBOOT\LOADER_**.
 You can place it inside your INITRD partition
-        or outside of partition area as well.
-Install __boot.bin__ in the master boot record (or in volume boot record if you have a boot manager), saving bootboot.bin's first logical sector's number in a dword at 0x1B0.
+        or outside of partition area as well (with `dd conv=notrunc oseek=x`).
+Finally install __boot.bin__ in the master boot record (or in volume boot record if you have a boot manager), saving bootboot.bin's first sector's LBA number in a dword at 0x1B0.
+The [mkboot](https://github.com/bztsrc/osz/blob/master/loader/x86_64-bios/mkboot.c) utility will do that for you.

 3.4. *BIOS ROM*: install __bootboot.bin__ in a **_BIOS Expansion ROM_**.

 3.5. *Raspberry Pi 3*: copy __kernel8.img__ on the boot partition, and add `initramfs BOOTBOOT\INITRD 0x80000` to [config.txt](http://elinux.org/RPi_config.txt#Boot).